 Currently, there is no public market for our units, Class A common stock or warrants.
-We have been approved to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "DFPHU" on or promptly after the date of this prospectus.
+We have applied to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "DFPHU" on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the shares of Class A common stock and warrants comprising the units to begin separate trading on the 52nd day following the date of this prospectus unless Deutsche Bank Securities Inc. informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "DFPH" and "DFPHW," respectively.